oslabs-beta/janusQL/README.md

 Enter the URL of the GraphQL API.
 You don't need to enter a query string.
 If a query is entered, it won't affect the results.
 Then click on the

 # Tech Stack
-Javascript, Typescript, React (Hooks, Router, Context API), Express/Node.js, Webpack, Electron, Material UI, Jest, Supertest, Enzyme
+Javascript, Typescript, React (Hooks, Router, Context API), Express/Node.js, Electron, Redis, Material UI, Webpack, Jest, Supertest, Enzyme

 # Read More
 Medium article